alice-ruv/board-games/README.md

 	* Deploy client from InteliJ by running “ClientApp” run configuration
 	* Deploy client from cmd:
  		* Build artifact clientJavaFXApp
-		* You can use Launch4j to create exe file to run the client:
+		* You can use Launch4j to create exe file to run the client:<br>
-			▪ Define Output file and Jar
+			▪ Define Output file and Jar<br>
-			▪ Define Min and Max JRE version
+			▪ Define Min and Max JRE version<br>
 			▪ Select the settings icon for creating the exe